Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Application to superconducting phase transitions

 The London penetration depth $\lambda_{L}(T)$ characterizes the distance over which magnetic fields decay inside a superconductor.
-Near the critical temperature $T_{c}$, it diverges as superconductivity breaks down.
+Near the critical temperature $T_{c}$, $\lambda_{L}(T)$ diverges as superconductivity breaks down.
 In analogy with critical phenomena, this divergence can be modeled by a deformed dynamical relation using conformable derivatives.

-We begin with the assumption that $\lambda_{L}(T)$ obeys a conformable differential equation of the form:
+We begin with the assumption that $\lambda_{L}(T)$ obeys a conformable differential equation of the form

-where: \begin{itemize} \item $D_{T}^{(\mu)}\lambda_{L}:=T^{1-\mu}\frac{d\lambda_{L}}{dT}$ is the conformable derivative, \item $\mu\in(0,1]$ is the order of the deformation, \item $\gamma$ is a positive scaling constant. \end{itemize} This equation states that the relative temperature derivative of $\lambda_{L}$, modulated by $T^{1-\mu}$, is proportional to the inverse distance from the critical point $T_{c}$.
+where $\mu\in(0,1]$ is the order of the deformation and $\gamma$ is a positive scaling constant.
+Equation (\ref{eq:conformable_lambda_eq}) states that the relative temperature derivative of $\lambda_{L}$, modulated by $T^{1-\mu}$, is proportional to the inverse distance from the critical point $T_{c}$.
 It encapsulates both the scaling nature of the divergence and possible memory/fractal effects through $\mu$.